 Herniated Disc

-Herniated disc, also known as slipped disc or ruptured disc, can happen to any of the 23 fibrous, protective discs between vertebrae of the spine.
+A herniated disc, also known as a slipped disc or ruptured disc, can happen to any of the 23 fibrous, protective discs between vertebrae of the spine.
 The lumbar region or lower back is the most common location of a herniated disc.
-Discs are located between the vertebrae for the purpose of shock absorption, and connection.
+Discs are located between the vertebrae for shock absorption and connection.
 They serve as ligaments joining the vertebrae of the spine.
 The outer portion of spinal discs are tough collagen protein layers.
-Within are more proteins for structure and support, but a more gel like substance for the purpose of providing cushioning between the spinal bones.
+Within are more proteins for structure and support, but a more gel-like substance to provide cushioning between the spinal bones.

-Normal aging and usage results in dehydration of the discs and less flexibility, making them more prone to rupture.
-People experience herniated discs mostly in the age range of 35 to 45, and with weight gain.
+Normal aging and usage result in dehydration of the discs and less flexibility, making them more prone to rupture.
+People experience herniated discs mostly in the age range of 35 to 45 and with weight gain.
 Extra weight puts more stress on all of the joints of the body, not just the spine.
-If the disk is ruptured and the gel matrix is spilling out, this can lead to an inflammation reaction in a part of the body where there are abundant nerves located to let you know.
-The discs of the back are not vasculated.
-This means there is no blood supply and nourishment to them.
+If the disk is ruptured and the gel matrix spills out, this can lead to an inflammation reaction in a part of the body where there are abundant nerves located to let you know.
+The discs of the back are avascular.
+This means there is no blood supply and nourishment for them.
 Once they are damaged, there are no innate repair mechanisms that can reach and repair them.

-The pain of a ruptured disc can go on for many years as the gel leaks out and continues to cause immune reaction and subsequent irritation.
-The pain usually goes away with the eventual clean up of the gel from the disc.
+The pain of a ruptured disc can go on for many years as the gel leaks out and continues to cause immune reactions and subsequent irritation.
+The pain usually goes away with the eventual clean-up of the gel from the disc.
 Some people with ruptured discs experience no pain.
-Signs and symptoms of ruptured disc are:
+Signs and symptoms of a ruptured disc are:

-• Pain at the location or in limbs (C-spine disc injuries can results in arm pain.
+• Pain at the location or in limbs (C-spine disc injuries can result in arm pain.
 Lumbar disc injuries can result in pain to the buttock, leg, or foot.)

 • Nerves often express their displeasure with numbness and tingling